By Mike Kozlowski

 I am starting to use these tenets as a rubric in decision making.
 I can compare decisions I make on the farm to these categories to help me decide if the decisions are in alignment with the direction of life.
 If a given decision supports progress in one or more of these categories it is likely a regenerative practice.

-Last year, I did two experiments that gave me insight as to how I can shift my practices to be more supportive of the complex web of life that these plants need to better express their genetic potential.
+In the summer of 2019, I did two experiments that gave me insight as to how I can shift my practices to be more supportive of the complex web of life that these plants need to better express their genetic potential.
 I understand these are not double blind, randomized control trials.
 The evidence I have gathered through these experiments, however unscientific, is strong enough for me to continue to implement the methods I have experimented with more broadly.

 I plant broccoli two rows to a bed with in row plant spacing of 18 inches.
 Last year I had some extra head lettuce seedlings and decided to transplant them in the same bed as my spring planting of broccoli.
 I transplanted the lettuce in between broccoli plants and also added a third row in between the broccoli that was exclusively dedicated to lettuce.
 In doing this I increased diversity, increased the protective layer over the soil, and increased the amount of time that living roots were photosynthesizing in the soil.
 I was delighted to find that the broccoli plants in the experimental row grew approximately 15 percent faster than the broccoli in the control row directly adjacent to them.
 All other variables were the same.
 I made progress in three of the five categories, so I consider this a regenerative practice that I will continue to develop in the future.